PieterRuanCronje/FlowSimulation/README.md

 ## Double Buffering

-When double buffering is enabled, the programme processes the visualisation completely before displaying the result, which is ideal for large systems.
-When disabled, the programme shows how the grid is populated with blocks and fluid from the bottom upwards.
+When double buffering is enabled, the program processes the visualisation completely before displaying the result, which is ideal for large systems.
+When disabled, the program shows how the grid is populated with blocks and fluid from the bottom upwards.

 #### Example 1: Unoptimised Visualisation without Double Buffering
 ```bash